Stocks, dollar gain on U.S. retail sales, drug trial

 The Bank of Japan increased its lending packages for cash-strapped firms to $1 trillion from about $700 billion, but also kept rates steady, sticking to its view that the Japanese economy will gradually recover from the pandemic.

-German, French, Dutch and other core yields rose in Europe too.
-Riskier Italian yields fell to their lowest since the end of March and the iTraxx European crossover index, which reflects the cost of insuring against junk-rated corporate bond defaults, fell to its lowest in six days.
+German, French, Dutch and other core yields also rose.
+Riskier Italian yields fell to their lowest since the end of March and the iTraxx European crossover index, which reflects the cost of insuring against junk-rated corporate bond defaults, fell to its lowest in six days ITEX05Y=MG.
 [GVD/EUR]

 “In the absence of a further surge in new (coronavirus) infections in China or the U.S., the market hopes about monetary and fiscal tailwinds alongside improving sentiment indicators should prevail,” Commerzbank strategists wrote.

-Oil prices rose as equity markets surged and the International Energy Agency (IEA) increased its oil demand forecast for 2020, but gains were capped by worries about a second wave of coronavirus cases.
+Oil prices rose as equity markets surged and the International Energy Agency increased its oil demand forecast for 2020.
+But gains were capped by worries about a second wave of coronavirus cases.